 Within the UK John is a member of the Executive Board of the UK Council for Child Internet Safety (UKCCIS).
 UKCCIS is co-chaired by three Government Ministers, one from Education, one from the Home Office and one from the Department of Culture Media and Sport.
-He is a member of the British Board of Film Classification's Advisory Panel on Children's Viewing.
+He is a member of the British Board of Film Classification Advisory Panel on Children's Viewing.
 John has acted as a consultant to the Office of the Children's Commissioner for England.
 He was also a Director of the Internet Watch Foundation, the UK's hotline.

-John is a former member of Microsoft’s Policy Advisory Board for Europe, the Middle East and Africa.
-He is on the Advisory Council of the Family Online Safety Institute in Washington DC, USA.
+John is a former member of Microsoft’s Policy Advisory Board for Europe, the Middle East and Africa and a former member of the Advisory Council of the Family Online Safety Institute in Washington DC, USA.
 He is member of the Advisory Council of Beyond Borders, Canada.

 John blogs at http://johnc1912.wordpress.com/